cjkfyi/cjkfyi/README.md

 ---

 - I’m looking to collaborate on... 💞️
-  - nothing, everything is for myself so far.
+  - nothing, everything is for myself. (so far)

 <!---
-~ Simply took the default template and rearranged it, for now. ~
+~      Simply took the default template and rearranged it, for now :D
 --->